bibek376/Housing_Price_Prediction/README.md

 Thousands of houses are sold everyday.
 There are some questions every buyer asks himself like: What is the actual price that this house deserves?
 Am I paying a fair price?

+#### Best Possible Solutions
+a.Housing Expert
+b.Intuition About House
+c.Using Machine Learning